 Hello and Welcome to Our School Website!

 Hello and thanks for visiting the Tennessee School for the Blind website!
 What an exciting time to be involved in education, the plight of the blind and the issues of visual impairment.
 Through advancements in knowledge and technology, new doors are ever opening to allow our world to be visualized as never before.
 I'm glad you are here!
-We hope this site will become a place you frequent often as we together explore and learn and see advancements made in the lives of those at TSB.
-Our commitment and continuous efforts in advocating for the causes of the blind and visually impaired bring daily growth and change to the lives of our students, faculty and staff.
+We hope this site will become a place you frequent often as we together explore, learn, and see advancements made in the lives of those at TSB.
+Our commitment and continuous efforts in advocating for the causes of the blind and visually impaired bring daily growth and change to the lives of our students, faculty, and staff.

-As you navigate through the site, you'll experience the excitement generated from our campus activities as well as the lives being changed across Tennessee through TSB's outreach programs and Braille production.
+As you navigate through the site, you'll experience the excitement generated from our campus activities as well as the lives being changed across Tennessee through TSB's outreach programs and braille production.
 How worthwhile and satisfying to be involved in education, and in the fascinating journey of creating contributing, participating members of society!
-Go ahead now and mark this site in your favorite places, and come back again soon.
-Also visit us on Facebook and Twitter by clicking the icons on the right side of this web page.
+Go ahead now and add this site to your bookmarks, and come back again soon.
+Also, visit us on Facebook and Twitter by clicking the icons at the bottom of this web page.

 Synopsis of School

-In 1853, a permanent facility was built on Lebanon Rd. at Asylum St. in Nashville.
-In 1861, the property was appropriated for a military hospital during the Civil War.
-Victorious Federal troops later destroyed it by fire.
+In 1853, a permanent facility for the school was built in Nashville on Lebanon Rd. at Asylum St. However, in 1861, the property was appropriated for a military hospital during the Civil War.
+Victorious Federal troops later destroyed the building by fire.
 Following the devastating war, the school struggled to survive until philanthropist Judge John M. Lea purchased the Claiborne Mansion on Fillmore St. (108 Hermitage Ave.), and donated it to the state for the school.
 The institution flourished at this location for some 80 years.

-In 1949 the state bought the Clover Bottom Farm, and set apart one hundred acres for the campus.
+In 1949 the state bought the Clover Bottom Farm and set apart one hundred acres for the school's campus.
 In 1952, TSB entered new facilities built on this famous plantation in Donelson, a suburb of Nashville, Tennessee.
 A major renovation of the school was completed in 1993, prior to TSB’s Sesquicentennial celebration.
-The school continues at this location to the present, serving students through our campus and outreach programs.
+The school continues at this location at present, serving students both on campus and through it's statewide outreach programs.

 The mission of the staff at the Tennessee School for the Blind is to provide free, appropriate, and individualized educational services to eligible students in a safe environment that will promote independence and a positive self-image, as well as provide information and technical assistance to families, schools, and agencies serving all Tennessee children who are visually challenged.